TamaraMijatovic/SpatialWright-FisherModel/MainModel/README.txt

-Monte Carlo simulations of the Wright-Fisher model including spacial infomration.
+Monte Carlo simulations of the Wright-Fisher model including spacial information.

 Class Population: models a single population of N individuals.
 Class Landscape: models a grid of populations and facilitates exchange of genes between the populations.